Risks for Heart Valve Problems

 Valve disease and health risks

-People who have been diagnosed with a heart murmur, a defect like a bicuspid aortic valve, mitral valve prolapse or a mild form of valve disease should maintain regular check-ups with a health care provider and should be aware of possible symptoms should they start or worsen.
+People who have been diagnosed with a heart murmur, a defect such as a bicuspid aortic valve, mitral valve prolapse or a mild form of valve disease should maintain regular checkups with a health care professional and be aware of possible symptoms should they start or worsen.